Skip to content

 Modern content management systems (CMS) increasingly include built-in analytics capabilities that facilitate feedback loops.
 Look for systems that offer:

-• Granular content performance metrics
+• Granular content performance metrics with AI-powered insights

-• Content testing capabilities
+• Built-in A/B testing and multivariate testing capabilities

-• Customizable dashboards for tracking key performance indicators
+• Customizable dashboards for tracking key performance indicators with real-time updates

 These features create the foundation for collecting and analyzing the data needed to drive optimization.